Innergellie House is an 18th century mansion which probably incorporates part of an earlier castle.

 By the mid-16th century the Lumsdaine family had evidently added to their Innergellie holdings as in November 1548 John Hamilton, Archbishop of St Andrews, granted a sasine in favour of Thomas Lumisden as heir to his late father, William Lummisdene, in an eighth part and a sixteenth part of the lands of Innergelly, the latter presumably the one-sixteenth part which James Rinde had exchanged with John Lumsdaine in the 15th century.

 In 1560 William Barclay of Ryn was served heir to his father, Thomas Barclay, in two part of the lands of Pettarty (probably Pitcorthie or Wester Petcorthy rather than Pittarthie) and a fourth part of the lands of Innergelly, receiving a precept of clare constat by David Erskine, Commendator of Dryburgh.
 William and Thomas are thought to have descended from the Barclays of Kippo.
 Wester Pitcorthie is thought to have been used as the dower-house of Innergellie by this time.
+Margaret Barclay, a daughter of Barclay of Innergellie, possibly Thomas, was married to Alexander Inglis of Tarwald.

 William Arthoure, son and heir of William Arthoure and Margaret Martene, resigned into the hands of Archbishop Hamilton the forty shilling lands of Innergelly which his parents had bought from John Spens and which were formerly owned by John Chalmer of Drumlochy, in favour of Chalmer’s son, William Chalmer of Drumloche in April 1570.
 The following month William Chalmer granted a feu charter of the forty shilling lands of Innergelly in favour of John Spens of Condy and Joanna Arnot, his wife.